 Findings

-Findings from the study are organized into two sections: the first deals with the specific effects of transfronterizo mobility on academic identity and academic practice, while the second documents broader transformations in participants’ subjectivities that came about as a result of their persistently transnational lives.
-However, the two sections are related at a higher level of analysis: in both sets of findings, somewhat paradoxically, the apparent drawbacks of transfronterizo mobility are seen to be inextricable from its unique benefits.
+Findings from the study are organized into two sections: (1) the effects of transfronterizo mobility on academic identity and academic practice and (2) broader transformations in participants’ subjectivities that came about as a result of their persistently transnational lives.
+In both sets of findings, somewhat paradoxically, the apparent drawbacks of transfronterizo mobility are seen to be inextricable from its unique benefits.
 In academic terms, crossing the border presented logistical challenges, but also offered students the chance to develop distinctive academic identities associated with success, hard work, responsibility, and gratitude.
 In wider social terms, students connected their vulnerability as border-crossers with a cosmopolitan understanding of the borderlands that they prized and contrasted with outsiders’ misunderstandings of the area.

 “Como Que No Se Esfuerzan Tanto”/“It’s Like They Don’t Make as Much of an Effort”: Transfronterizo Lives and Academic Identities

 A number of related themes had to do with the effects of cross-border mobility on Mexico-based students’ academic identities and everyday academic practice.
+Navigating the border on a regular basis, however, was not just a matter of mobility, but – recalling insights from new mobilities research – could also entail waiting to move, not being able to move, or reorganizing one’s life in order to move (Büscher & Urry, 2009).
 Participants who resided on both sides of the border connected temporary immobility – e.g., waiting in line for an unknown amount of time at the bridge – to an identity that was conducive to academic success.
 This might seem surprising, since students who lived or had lived in Mexico complained about the exhausting schedule of waking up early to make sure they got to class or work on time.
 They also bemoaned the difficulty of fitting border crossings into their already busy schedules and the stress of not knowing how long it would take to cross.
 Said Ana, who had lived on both sides of the border at different times during her university education:

 Porque por lo regular … Es decir, cuando vivía en México, tenía que levantarme yo creo que unas dos horas antes de mi clase.
 A veces había mucha fila.
 Si tenía clases en la mañana era difícil porque si tenía exámenes podía no llegar o- sí, o sea, nunca sabía.